LONDON MARKETS: FTSE 100 Advances As BP Rises, Manufacturing Activity Hits 3-year High

 Continue Reading Below

-U.K. stocks rose Tuesday, with trading in May kicking off with BP PLC and Shire PLC gaining after earnings reports from the oil producer and the drug maker, and with a report showing British manufacturing activity hit a three-year high.
+U.K. stocks rose Tuesday, with trading in May kicking off with BP PLC and Shire PLC gaining after earnings reports.
+A report showing British manufacturing activity hit a three-year high also helped to lift sentiment.

-The FTSE 100 rose 0.5% to 7,237.60, with all but the basic materials sector moving higher.
+The FTSE 100 rose 0.6% to close at 7,250.05, with all but the basic materials sector moving higher.
 Equity trading was closed Monday for a Bank Holiday.
 Last week, the benchmark ended April trade with a 1.6% loss, in part because the pound surged more than 3% against the dollar over the month.

 "Investors remain bullish as they return from the long weekend, sentiment buoyed by positive PMI manufacturing data from Europe offsetting soft prints from China and underwhelming reads from the U.S. They are also clearly choosing to ignore sound bites from [U.S. President Donald] Trump about breaking up the banks and allegedly frosty Brexit talks between the U.K. and Europe," wrote Accendo Markets head of research Mike van Dulken.